MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-TS-TD-certs-ad-fs.md

 1. Ensure that you're logged on to the primary AD FS server.
 1. Open Windows PowerShell and run the following command: `Add-PSSnapin "microsoft.adfs.powershell"`
-1. Optionally, you can check the current signing certificates in AD FS.
+1. You can check the current signing certificates in AD FS.
 To do so, run the following command: `Get-ADFSCertificate –CertificateType token-signing`.
 Look at the command output to see the **Not After** dates of any certificates listed.
 1. To generate a new certificate, execute the following command to renew and update the certificates on the AD FS server: `Update-ADFSCertificate –CertificateType token-signing`.
 1. Verify the update by running the following command again: `Get-ADFSCertificate –CertificateType token-signing`
 1. Two certificates should be listed now.
 One should have a **Not After** date of approximately one year in the future.
 The other should have the **IsPrimary** value **False**.